miage-lille/tennis-kata/doc/00-setup.md

 - It provides an unique CLI to manage many tools
 - It supports native packages hosted on [opam](http://opam.ocaml.org/) and [npm](https://www.npmjs.com/).
 - It uses [Dune](https://dune.build/) build system.
-- It eases the project settings with a main manigest `package.json`.
+- It eases the project settings with a main manifest `package.json`.
 - It sandboxes dependencies per project;
 - It simplifies Dune's configuration with [pesy](https://github.com/esy/pesy)